 PowerPort Settlement and Payout Amounts

 It is difficult to predict the Bard settlement amounts.
 Further, the amount of compensation you could receive from a PowerPort lawsuit settlement will depend on the severity of your/your loved one’s injuries.
-It is also important to note that compensation or even favorable outcome of the trial are not guaranteed.
+It is also important to note that compensation or even favorable outcomes of the trial are not guaranteed.

 Possible damages may include: